unoplatform/Uno.Ch9/revisions/Revisions.md

 1. Download and extract the content of the `Ch9.zip` file.
 1. Run **Windows PowerShell** as adminstrator (right-click + run as adminstrator).
 1. Navigate to the extracted directory (`cd <path-to-your-extracted-folder>`).
+1. Make sure you can run scripts using the following command `set-executionpolicy remotesigned`.
 1. Execute the following command `.\Install.ps1`.
 1. Proceed through the installation.